 Have you Gotten Calls From Your Child’s School?
-Are You Tearing your Hair Out Because Your Child’s Behavior is Out of Control?
+Are You Tearing your Hair Out?
+Is Your Child’s Behavior is Out of Control?
 What do You Do?

-The struggles parents endure as they desperately want their child to calm down, follow directions, interact in a positive manner with other children and adults.
-Parents read books on parenting articles even share with trusted friends.
+The struggles parents endure as they desperately want their child to calm down, follow directions, interact positively with other children and adults.
+Parents read books on parenting articles even share them with trusted friends.
 What do I do to change this behavior?

 WHAT IS DRIVING THIS BEHAVIOR?
 WHY IS MY CHILD BEHAVING IN AN UNCONTROLLABLE MANNER!

 How to Find Out! and What to do!

 Observe, Explore, Ask Yourself and your Child, and Experts